seik/keyvalue/README.md

 # keyvalue

-🔑 A telegram bot key value database
+🔑 A telegram bot which allows you to store values using a key value approach.